 Our tests for rolling resistance are 20% of the run-ability metric.
 We test how freely the wheels move when pushed to compare the travel distance of each stroller side-by-side.
 Theoretically, a farther moving stroller indicates less rolling resistance and a better overall running experience that is less fatiguing.

 Ease of Use

-The Hamax earned a 6 of 10 for ease of use.
+The Hamax earns an average result for ease of use.

 Fold and Unfold

 The Outback has a convoluted folding process that results in a final package that is not much smaller than the original form.
 The method includes twisting to unlock the frame, pressing the release buttons on either side of the frame, and pulling on the sides while pushing down.
 It isn't challenging to fold.
 It just feels like more work than should be required for such a disappointing final result.

 The Outback includes a handbrake (above left) for slowing and a footbrake for parking.
 Our handbrake is more stable than the older version, but we still experienced some rotation on the handlebar that shouldn't be there.
 The trailer has a rear pedal for the parking brake (above right) that is easy to use and friendly to feet.

 This Outback includes rear storage by way of a zippered compartment behind the passenger seats.
 The compartment is large enough for most supplies, but it could be improved with an internal organization or features that make it more versatile.
 Each passenger has their mesh pocket inside the pod for stowing all their most prized possessions or treats.
 Children can access the pockets, even when buckled in place.

 The Outback sunshade is a full cover over the top with a peek-a-boo window.
 The trailer can be wrapped in vinyl to protect passengers from the elements, or a mesh component can be used for increased airflow on hotter days outside.